Did you know that getting a club fitting is a conversation, much like going to the doctor?

 Between those two, you’ll find your correct loft.
 Too many don’t want to use anything higher than 10.5*, because it isn’t “manly”, but in all honesty, slower swingers (<90mph) should seriously consider nothing lower than 12*.

 Who cares what others think?
 Use the tools that help you play better.
+This driver buying guide might help you with that!

 Question 11: Do I need an adjustable driver?